 - More opportunities to earn contribution points for GISP certification.

 - URISA publications such as The GIS Professional and URISA Digest.

 - Discounts on URISA events such as GIS-Pro, GIS Leadership Academy, and specialty conferences.

 - Voting in URISA elections, running for office, and serving on committees.

 - One-stop shop for membership sign-up, renewal and information.

 5. What is the schedule for implementing OneURISA?

 The implementation plan is already in motion, which defines the action steps that the OneURISA Implementation Team is taking towards full implementation of the unified membership model.
-Following the initial step of collecting relevant chapter information and evaluating conditions of governing docs to understand the base structural and financial information, URISA will identify which chapters have the structural elements in place to transition fully into the new membership model.
+Following the initial step of collecting relevant chapter information and evaluating conditions of governing docs to understand the base structural information, URISA will identify which chapters have the structural elements in place to transition fully into the new membership model.
 This will initially begin with 2-3 "early adopter" chapters going through the transition process, with that number increasing as the process is refined.The ultimate goal is to have full implementation for US chapters achieved by 2020.
 International chapters will come a bit later as we work through details specific to their country and other issues.

 Key Milestones of OneURISA Implementation (US Chapters only):